leokaufm/MIA/README.md

 # MIA
-Movent to Inspire Affection.
+Movement to Inspire Affection.
 Code for a robot pet interacting with children.

 ## Hardware
 The robot has two driving wheels powered by two Makeblock Optical Encoder Motors-25